Faisal-AlDhuwayhi/Investigating-Dataset/README.md

   - seaborn

 ### Some Clarifications
-You can find the source code in [this file](Investigating on The No-Show Appointments Dataset.ipynb).
+You can find the source code in [this file](Investigating%20on%20The%20No-Show%20Appointments%20Dataset.ipynb).

-Moreover, you can check the last version of the code as [HTML file](Investigating on The No-Show Appointments Dataset.html).
+Moreover, you can check the code as [HTML file](Investigating%20on%20The%20No-Show%20Appointments%20Dataset.html) that can be created by jupyter notebook.